Facts and figures

-Sudan has suffered from internal and external conflicts since 1950.
-Governance, traditional boundaries, and natural resource allocation—from grazing rights to oil—have added to the tensions.
-Africa’s longest civil war ended in 2005 with the signing of the Comprehensive Peace Agreement (CPA) between northern and southern Sudan.
-The CPA included the referendum which led to the secession of South Sudan in 2011.
+A ceasefire - and with it the end of Africa’s longest civil war - came to Sudan in 2005 with the signing of the Comprehensive Peace Agreement (CPA).
+The agreement between northern and southern factions included the referendum which led to the secession of South Sudan in 2011.
 Yet armed conflict between Sudan and South Sudan continues along the border to this day.

 Children have suffered markedly as a result of the decades of conflict in Sudan.
-Children and young people across the country - particularly those in the border states - face displacement, separation from their families, and the threat of violence.
+Young people across the country - particularly those living along the country’s border - face displacement, separation from their families and the threat of violence.